YEAR LAUNCHED 2004

 ETA -To celebrate all Antiguan and Barbudan art and culture – to engage with arts from the wider Caribbean and other parts of the world

-As Wadadli Pen seeks funding to enable it to grow, we’ll admit we are sometimes challenged to quantify our impact (we’re a writing competition in a small place) but looking in to the beaming faces of the winners at ever Challenge awards ceremony, we’ve had no problems qualifying it.
+As Wadadli Pen seeks funding to enable it to grow, we’ll admit we are sometimes challenged to quantify our impact (we’re a writing competition in a small place) but looking in to the beaming faces of the winners at every Challenge awards ceremony, we’ve had no problems qualifying it.

 It’s in the effort and the pay off…